Click here to read the welcome back letter from Principal Danyelle Ramsey.

 - Any clothing or apparel with self-applied graphics may be deemed inappropriate and is subject to approval by the Dean of Student Management.

-The Administration of Central Catholic will communicate with students and parents when making the final decision as to the appropriateness of dress for a Catholic school setting.
+The administration of Central Catholic High School will communicate with students and parents when making the final decision when students attire is in question of meeting the expectations of dress set forth by the agreements of our school community.

-Faculty and staff will use the following guidelines when addressing concerns about the dress code:
+Faculty and staff will use the following guidelines when implementing dress agreements above:

-Students who do not adhere to these guidelines will be asked to call parents if appropriate clothing is not available or the student refuses to follow dress-code appropriate clothing.
+Students who do not commit to these agreements will be asked to call parents if appropriate clothing is not available or the student continues to refuse to commit to the dress agreements.

 Central Catholic strives to provide robust opportunities in an inclusive and supportive community.
 We are determined to design special dress opportunities that are equitable to all shapes, sizes, and socio-economic backgrounds.
 Assemblies and liturgies are an opportunity for Central Catholic to celebrate our community and show pride in our school.